tompetk/covalis/README.md

 # Tests

-Only integration tests are included that run NestJS in memory with the seeded data and call controller directly.
+Only integration tests are included that run NestJS app in-memory with the seeded data and call controller directly.

 In case there would be more logic in the API, unit tests with mocks would be needed.